-Artificial Intelligence is reshaping how children learn, connect and experience the world — bringing exciting opportunities, but also complex new safeguarding risks.
-Deepfakes, AI-generated abuse, chatbot grooming, misinformation and data misuse are emerging challenges that every school must now understand and prepare for.
+Artificial Intelligence is reshaping how children learn, connect and experience the world - bringing exciting opportunities, but also complex and fast-evolving safeguarding risks.
+Deepfakes, AI-generated abuse, chatbot grooming, misinformation and data misuse are no longer emerging concerns - they are present realities in schools.

-Join us to stay ahead of the curve — and ensure your safeguarding strategy, policies and practice are ready for the challenges of the AI era.
+Join us to stay ahead of statutory change - and ensure your safeguarding strategy is compliant, resilient and future-ready in the age of AI.

 By the end of the conference, you will be able to: